-One of the most prevalent attacks comes in the form of malware.
-Malware can cripple entire systems or even render them useless.
-A successful malware attack resulting in a cybersecurity breach can crumble an entire company as well as ruin its public reputation.
+This type of malware can cripple entire systems or even render them useless.
+A successful attack can result in a cybersecurity breach that disrupts company operations and ruin its public image.

 Mac computers have always been renowned for their threat security.
-As far as out of the box security goes, Mac has been the gold standard for quite some time.
 But things seem to be changing.
-Malware statistics point to an astronomical increase that raises a few eyebrows.
-Is it possible that cybercriminals have found new vulnerabilities?
+Malware statistics point to an astronomical increase.
+Is it possible that cyber criminals have found new vulnerabilities?